Fair Catch

 Our campaign calls for the government to put in place laws and policies that ensure:

-3. Labelling laws empower seafood buyers to make an informed choice about what species they are eating, where it is from, how it was caught or farmed, and who by.
+2. Labelling laws empower seafood buyers to make an informed choice about what species they are eating, where it is from, and how it was caught or farmed.

 Get the latest news